Types of Aid: Loans

 Parent borrowers must also pay a loan fee of approximately 4.228% of the amount borrowed.

 Applying for Parent PLUS Loan

 To apply for a Parent PLUS loan go to Studentaid.gov, use your (parent's) FSA ID to sign in and then click on the Request PLUS Loan link.
-PLUS borrowers must also complete a Parent PLUS Master Promissory Note (MPN) at the same website.
+PLUS borrowers must also complete a Parent PLUS Master Promissory Note (MPN).
 Additional information about the Parent PLUS Loan can be found here.